 Sasvano Lakes

 Lakes in Racha-Lechkhumi and Kvemo Svaneti, in the Rioni gorge, ~2680 m.
-Stunning views of the glacier and the source of the Rioni river.
+Incredible views of the glacier and the source of the Rioni river.

 Levani Lake